 In general, the Carmel River environment is in better condition today than it was in 1990.
-This improvement is evidenced by biological/hydrologic indicators such as consistent steelhead adult spawner counts of several hundred fish in recent years as compared to zero to five fish per year when the Mitigation Program began in 1991; improved densities of juvenile steelhead in quantities that reflect a healthy seeded stream; consistently increased bird diversity in MPWMD restoration project areas compared to control areas; fewer miles of dry river in summer and fall than in the past; and higher water tables in the Carmel Valley alluvial aquifer at the end of the water year.
+This improvement is evidenced by biological/hydrologic indicators such as consistent steelhead adult spawner counts of several hundred fish in recent years as compared to zero to five fish per year when the Mitig ation Program began in 1991; im proved densities of j uvenile steelhead in quantities that reflect a healthy seeded stream; consistently balanced bird diversity in MPWMD restoration project areas compared to control areas; fewer miles of dry river in summ er and fall than in the past; and higher water tables in the Carmel Valley alluvial aquifer at the end of each water year.

-The comprehensive MPWMD Mitigation Program is an important factor responsible for this improvement.
-Direct actions such as fish rescues and rearing, and riparian habitat restoration literally enable species to survive and reproduce.
-Indirect action such as conservation programs, water augmentation, ordinances/regulations and cooperative development of CAW operation strategies result in less environmental impact from human water needs than would occur otherwise.
+The comprehensive MPWMD Mitigation Program is an important factor respons ible for this improvement.
+Direct actions such as fish resc ues and rearing, and ripari an habitat restoration literally enable species to survive and reproduce.
+Indirect action such as conservation program s, water augmentation, ordinances/regulations and cooperative development of CAW operation strategies result in less environmental impact from human water needs than would occur otherwise.
 The District's comprehensive monitoring program provides a solid scientific data baseline, and enables better understanding of the relationships between weather, hydrology, human activities and the environment.
-Better understanding of the MPWRS enables informed decision-making that achieves the District's mission of benefiting the community and the environment.
+Better understanding of the MPWRS enables informed decision-making that achieves the District's mission of bene fiting the community and the environment.

 It is acknowledged that there are other important factors responsible for this improved situation.
-For example, since Water Year (WY) 1991, the Carmel River has received normal or better runoff in 13 out of 17 years.
-Actions by federal resource agencies under the Endangered Species Act (ESA) or the SWRCB under its Order WR 95-10 have provided strong incentive for CAW and other local water producers to examine and amend water production practices to the degree feasible, and for the community to reduce water use.
+For example, since W ater Year (WY) 1991, the Carmel River has received norm all or better runoff in 15 out of 19 years.
+Actions by federal resource agencies under the Endangered Species Act (ESA) or the SWRCB under its Order WR 95-10 and follow-up orders have provided strong incentive for CAW and other local water prod ucers to examine and a mend water production practices to the degree feasible, and for the community to reduce water use.
 Except for one year in 1997, the community has complied with the production limits imposed on CAW by the SWRCB since Order 95-10 became effective in July 1995.

 Despite these improvements, challenges still remain due to human influence on the river.
 The steelhead and red-legged frog remain listed as threatened species under the ESA.
 Several miles of the river still dry up each year, harming habitat for fish and frogs.
-The presence of the two existing dams, flood plain development and water diversions to meet community needs continue to alter the natural dynamics of the river.
+The presence of the two existing dams, flood plain development and water diversions to meet community and local user needs continue to alter the natural dynamics of the river.
 Stream bank restoration projects may be significantly damaged in large winter storm events, and some people continue to illegally dump refuse into the river or alter their property without the proper permits.
 Thus, the Mitigation Program (or a comprehensive effort similar to it) will be needed as long as significant quantities of water are diverted from the Carmel River and people live in close proximity to it.